ballerina-platform/module-ballerinax-googleapis.gmail/docs/open-api-spec/Sanitations.md

 2. Remove resource paths,
     * /users/{userId}/settings - This path has around 20 odd sub paths and does not add significant usability.
     * /users/{userId}/watch & /users/{userId}/stop - This will be covered in Google PubSub

+3. Streamline base path.
+Here the path `/gmail/v1` is moved to server url.
+This reduces complexity.